VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 - Choose **p** for a primary partition
 - Press **Enter** to accept the default partition number and first sector
 - Specify the size (for example, `+682MB` for a 682 MB partition)
-- Repeat this process to create three equal partitions on `/dev/sdb`
+- Repeat this process to create three (roughly) equal partitions on `/dev/sdb`
 - Finally, use **w** to write changes to the partition table

 > Think of partitions as the Lego bricks that LVM is built upon; stack them right, and everything else just clicks together (Prof M ☝️)